ReviewNB/support/README.md

 ## What is ReviewNB?

-Having trouble using Jupyter Notebook in a team workflow?
-Version control, code reviews and collaboration are difficult with Jupyter Notebooks.
+Having trouble using Jupyter Notebooks in your team?
+Version control, code reviews and collaboration is difficult with Jupyter Notebooks.

-ReviewNB makes Notebooks a first class entity in Data Science & ML teams by providing:

-* Visual diff for every GitHub commit or Pull Request containing Notebooks

-* Commenting on the Notebook diff to review Jupyter Notebook PRs

 ReviewNB provides a complete code review workflow for Jupyter Notebooks on GitHub.

+- [Visual diff ](https://tinyurl.com/yxvokoew) for every GitHub commit or Pull Request containing Notebooks

+- [Commenting](https://tinyurl.com/y648jktr) on the Notebook diff to review Jupyter Notebook PRs.

-You can ask clarifying questions, suggest improvements & open/close issues before approving the PR.
+- You can ask clarifying questions, suggest improvements & open/close issues before approving the PR.

-(Coming Soon) A CI pipeline for Jupyter Notebooks to continuously test each change and its effect on your experiment/analysis.
+- (Coming Soon) A CI pipeline for Jupyter Notebooks to continuously test each change.
+See [treon](https://github.com/ReviewNB/treon), our open source library for notebook testing.

+Our aim is to make Notebooks a first class entity in Data Science & ML teams.

 ![Visual Diff](https://uploads-ssl.webflow.com/5ba4ebe021cb91ae35dbf88c/5c7e8f6210414d40444ff970_Screenshot%202019-03-05%20at%208.30.46%20PM.png)